Chief Veterinary Officer for Canada

 The Chief Veterinary Officer (CVO) of Canada leads efforts to ensure that Canada's animal health community and veterinary infrastructure have the capacity and competency to effectively respond to foreign, emerging and future animal and zoonotic diseases.

 The CVO role highlights the importance of veterinary science to good public policy given the social, political, animal health, public health and economic consequences associated with serious animal diseases.

 At the national level, the CVO provides:

-- analysis of Canada's veterinary infrastructure and its ability to respond to national and global threats to animal and human health; and
+- analysis of Canada's veterinary infrastructure and its ability to respond to national and global threats to animal and human health

 The CVO regularly provides strategic and scientific advice to the federal Minister of Agriculture, the CFIA President, and Agency senior management on issues such as:

-Dr. Jaspinder Komal is Acting Chief Veterinary Officer for Canada.
+Dr. Jaspinder Komal is the Chief Veterinary Officer for Canada.

 - Canadian Veterinary Medical Association

 - Evaluation of Canada's Performance of Veterinary Services by the World Organisation for Animal Health